AzBuilder/terrakube/development.md

 ![image](https://user-images.githubusercontent.com/4461895/181369869-eddae1d5-0b13-4e6a-b484-3fcefc665d4d.png)

 ### Terraform Login Protocol
 Terraform login protocol can be tested using the ***thunder-client*** collection:

 ![image](https://user-images.githubusercontent.com/4461895/181377967-b0178cf5-9378-4305-a6c8-d516c6882f12.png)

 The response should look similar to the following:

 ![image](https://user-images.githubusercontent.com/4461895/181378021-61ec1041-842c-4b58-bcb3-14df2aeb3ad3.png)

 ### Terraform Module Protocol

-There is one example of terraform module protocol inside the ***thunder-client*** collection that you can be used for testing purposes executing the following two request
+There is one example of terraform module protocol inside the ***thunder-client*** collection that you can be used for testing purposes executing the following two request.

 ![image](https://user-images.githubusercontent.com/4461895/181378277-c58250be-1dec-4351-a91e-ae66e0417826.png)

 The response should look like the following:

 - Getting versions for the module